Adds a new column that returns the sine of the values of a numeric field.

 my.upload.sample.data and select Current date as Date parsing type.
 Learn more about uploading data in Uploading log files.

 After receiving the confirmation message, you can access the table from the Finder, selecting my → upload → sample → data.
 When you upload data from a file, all the information is included in a single column called message.
-To split the values into different columns, you can use the Split operation.
+To split the values and extract those we need for this operation into a new column, you can use the Split operation.
 Click Toggle Query Editor in the search window toolbar and paste the following LINQ query to save time:

 int(numbers) as numbers_int